mark-and-cristyn/mark-and-cristyn.github.io/index.md

 # Guest Accomodations

 As we are hosting a small event near our hometowns, we will not be arranging group accomodations.
 All of our wedding guests can receive 10% off their room rentals at the C-Hotel.
-Inform the reservation agent that you are part of the Vandergeest-Howard wedding on the 26th of July, and the discount will be apllied to the room of your choice.
+Inform the reservation agent that you are part of the Vandergeest-Howard wedding on the 26th of July, and the discount will be applied to the room of your choice.

 # Gifts